Cobra Mansa

 Mestre Cobra Mansa (born Cinézio Feliciano Peçanha, 1960 in Duque de Caxias, Brazil) also known as Cobrinha and Cobrinha Mansa, is a mestre of capoeira Angola.

-He is one of the founders and the guide of International Capoeira Angola Foundation, that supports 11 affiliated groups in the United States, Brazil and Europe.
+He co-founded the International Capoeira Angola Foundation, which maintains 11 affiliated groups in the United States, Brazil and Europe.
+Currently, he is the mestre of the Makonda Capoeira Group.

 Beside his play, Cobra Mansa is known for his knowledge and scholarship of the historical and cultural roots of capoeira.

 Biography

-He began his practice of capoeira in 1973 with Josias da Silva and Raimundo in the Rio neighborhood of Duque de Caxias.
+He began his practice of capoeira in 1973 with Josias da Silva and Raimundo in the deprived Rio suburb of Duque de Caxias.
 He played Capoeira in the Duque Caxias street rodas and was one of the founders of the Caxias Street Roda with Rogerio Russo and Peixinho de Caxias.

 In 1974, Cobra Mansa became a student of Mestre Moraes, after saw him play in the roda of Central Brazil.
-Prior to dedicating his life to capoeira Angola, he worked in photography, as a street vendor in a circus (Circo Picolino) and even served as a police officer for 2 years in the state of Belo Horizonte.
+Prior to dedicating his life to capoeira Angola, he worked in photography, as a busker, as a street vendor in a circus (Circo Picolino), and even served as a police officer for 2 years in the state of Belo Horizonte.

-Grupo Capoeira Angola Pelorinho
+Grupo de Capoeira Angola Pelourinho (GCAP)

-In 1981, Mansa started with the Grupo Capoeira Angola Pelorinho (GCAP), aimed towards children and orphans with rough backgrounds in Salvador, Bahia.
-After years of fruitful collaboration, Cobrinha and Moraes had a difference over the direction of the school where they were both leader figures.
-The result was the departure of Mestre Cobrinha and several other members of GCAP as well as the formation of FICA.
+In 1981, Mansa started with the Grupo Capoeira Angola Pelourinho (GCAP), aimed towards children and orphans with rough backgrounds in Salvador, Bahia.
+After years of fruitful collaboration, Cobrinha and Moraes had a difference of opinion over the direction of the school where they were both leading figures.
+The result was the departure of Mestre Cobrinha and several other members of GCAP, as well as the formation of FICA.